A skin biopsy infection typically presents with redness, swelling, warmth, pain, pus, and sometimes fever near the biopsy site.

 Fever and General Malaise

-Fever indicates that infection is not confined locally but affecting your whole body’s immune system.
+Fever indicates that infection is not confined locally but may be affecting your whole body’s immune response.

 Common Causes Behind Skin Biopsy Infections